 - School exchange programs

-- Volunteering with as a mentor or in a tutoring program in another part of your city
+- Volunteering as a mentor or in a tutoring program in another part of your city

 I applaud the European Union for giving young people a unique chance at adventure this year.
 Can’t wait to hear what stories those young men and women come home with, and longer term, how their lives are changed by the travel experiences.